-A student who withdraws from Emory & Henry before the close of a semester must receive clearance from the Dean of Students or designee (for Emory campus programs) or the Vice President for Health Sciences or designee (for Marion campus programs).
-Withdrawal forms are available from the Registrar (Emory campus) or the Vice President of Health Sciences (Marion campus).
-Withdrawal will be complete and refunds will be issued based on the date the form is signed by the Dean of Students or Vice President for Health Sciences or designee, following an exit interview.
+A student who withdraws from Emory & Henry before the close of a semester must receive clearance from the Dean of Students or designee (for Emory campus programs) or the Dean of Health Sciences or designee (for Marion campus programs).
+Withdrawal forms are available from the Registrar (Emory or Marion campus).
+Withdrawal will be complete and refunds will be issued based on the date the form is signed by the Dean of Students or Dean of Health Sciences or designee, following an exit interview.
 Refunds will be given as described in the catalog section on Refunds in the Event of Withdrawal from the College.

-A student who withdraws from the college before the final course add date will have no courses recorded on the transcript for the semester.
+A student who withdraws from the university before the final course add date will have no courses recorded on the transcript for the semester.
 Withdrawals will be recorded as W (Withdrawn) on the transcript after the last day for course addition and continuing through the withdrawal deadline.
 An additional time period is allotted for withdrawals to be recorded on the transcript and designated by the instructor as either WP (Withdrawn Passing) or WF (Withdrawn Failing).
 After the WP/WF deadline all withdrawals are designated as WF (Withdrawn Failing) unless the withdrawal is for medical or other demonstrably legitimate reasons acceptable to the review committee of record (Emory or Marion campus).